Leon residents back after evacuating town due to fire

 LEON, Kan.
 (KSNW) — A fire in Leon caused an evacuation of all homes within city limits on Saturday morning.

-The fire chief says residents were able to return to their home around 4 a.m.
+The fire chief says residents were able to return to their homes around 4 a.m.
 Fire crews have been working the fire all morning.

 An investigator from the Augusta Department of Safety is working to determine the cause of the fire.
 There is no word on the cost of the damages.